UnJavaScripter/jajaja/README.md

 `node app.js`

 ### Client side
-Run the `index.html` file (make sure your server address is correct)
+Run the `index.html` file

  or

-Create a client of yout own that uses web sockets to send a `'jajaja'` event
+Create a client of yout own that uses web sockets to send a `'jajaja'` event to ws://localhost:1337

 ### Hassle free installation